gizak/termui/README.md

 ## Installation

-If using Go 1.11 modules, it is not necessary to `go get` termui, since Go will automatically download any imported depencencies.
+If using Go 1.11 modules, it is not necessary to `go get` termui, since Go will automatically download any imported dependencies.
 However, do note that you have to include `/v3` at the end of the URL and before any sub-packages in the termui import statements as shown in the 'Hello World' example below.

 ## Hello World